-Kroger, Nuro Bring Autonomous Delivery Service to Houston
+Kroger, Nuro to Bring Autonomous Delivery Service to Houston

-The Kroger Co. and robotics company Nuro have introduced their autonomous grocery-delivery service in Houston.
+The Kroger Co. and robotics company Nuro are introducing their autonomous grocery-delivery service in Houston.
 The service will be available through two Houston Kroger stores, accessible to customers living in four local ZIP codes.

 Since August 2018, Kroger and Nuro have run a pilot of the self-driving grocery delivery service in a single ZIP code in Scottsdale, Ariz.
 Late last year, the partnership grew to include Nuro's custom vehicle, R1, marking the United States’s first fully unmanned delivery service available to the public.
 Through the Scottsdale pilot, Kroger and Nuro have successfully and safely made thousands of deliveries.

 “We’ve seen first-hand in Arizona how enthusiastic customers are about getting their Kroger groceries delivered by a Nuro self-driving vehicle,” said Dave Ferguson, co-founder of Mountain View, Calif.-based Nuro.
 “Texas has been a leader in encouraging self-driving innovation, and we’re excited to help deliver that future for Houston — a dynamic, diverse and welcoming metropolitan city that we're excited to soon explore and serve with this autonomous delivery service.”